rmolinamir/hero-slider/README.md

 ### Manager

-The `Manager` will juggle the `Slide` components and from other processes behind the scenes.
+The `Manager` will handle the `Slide` components and perform other processes behind the scenes.
 You can optionally set up whether the user is on a mobile device, but this will default to a standard navigator validation.

 ```ts
 interface ManagerProps {